-Includes Drepanosiphum platanoides
+Includes Drepanosiphum platanoidis

 Pest description and damage Several species of aphids can become a problem for sycamores.
 Aphids tend to be small (0.0625 to 0.125 inch long), oval to pear-shaped, soft-bodied insects with piercing-sucking mouthparts.
-Color varies but most aphids tend to match host plant coloration.
+Color varies, but most aphids tend to match host plant coloration.
 Aphids tend to feed in colonies and are found on the most succulent plant tissues.
-Feeding damage to trees is usually minor, but can compromise the vigor of the host, if aphid populations are high.
+Feeding damage to trees is usually minor, but can compromise the vigor of the host when aphid populations are high.
 Aphids produce honeydew that supports growth of a black sooty mold fungus.
 In addition to cosmetics, honeydew may become a sticky nuisance when it falls on decks, cars, or other landscape surfaces.

 For biology, life history, monitoring and management